 If you are an experienced skier or completely new to skiing, packing can be tricky and easy to forget things.
-Here is a full summary of what to pack for skiing or snowboarding.
+Here is a full summer of what to pack for skiing or snowboarding.

 Ski boots and Skis OR Snowboard boots and a snowboard OR both??